-Enterprise Modelling – which cultivates your skills and knowledge related to business, conceptual and software modelling.
-Example topics of study include:
+Cultivate your skills and knowledge related to business, and conceptual and software modelling.
+Topics include:

 - different paradigms for modelling (including business services, processes and objects)

 - techniques for modelling the business domain and business behaviour

 - the relationship between business modelling and software modelling

 - the use of the Unified Modelling Language (UML)

 Systems in Context